tlyakhov/gofoom/README.md

 * Multi-threaded rendering using goroutines.
 * Sectors with non-orthogonal walls of variable height.
 * Texture mapped floors, ceilings, and walls.
+  * Layered texture shaders
 * Sloped floors and ceilings.
+* Objects represented as sprites with multiple angles.
 * No limits to sector/entity counts
 * Fully dynamic lighting with dynamic shadow maps.
 * Bilinear filtering & mipmapping for images and shadow maps.